How does TSH affect T3 secretion and conversion rate?

 If we really want to respect natural human diversity, flexibility and adaptation in thyroid hormone economy, we have to give doctors the tools to optimize Free T3 to the individual using FT3 and FT4 evidence.

-We don’t need to do fancy genetics studies to identify why some people do not fare well on TSH-normalized therapy using LT4 alone or fixed ratios of T3-T4 combination therapy that supply limited T3.
+We don’t need to do fancy genetic studies to identify why some people do not fare well on TSH-normalized therapy using LT4 alone or fixed ratios of T3-T4 combination therapy that supply limited T3.

 All we need to understand is that some individuals require more T3 than others, and that our T3 needs can change over time as our bodies and metabolic demands change throughout life.